kendall-creator/7more-app/README.md

 #### Bridge Team Workflow

 **Entry Type Selection (NEW - November 13, 2025):**
-- When Bridge Team clicks the "+" button to add a participant, they now see an Entry Type Selection screen with four options:
+- When Bridge Team, Bridge Team Leaders, or Admins click the "+" button to add a participant, they see an Entry Type Selection screen with four options:
   1. **Full Form Entry** - Participant completed online form or manual entry of full intake.
 Participant is added to queue with `pending_bridge` status and requires follow-up call.
   2. **Live Call Intake** - Participant is on the phone now.
 Complete full intake AND follow-up form in one call.
 Opens intake form, then automatically chains to Bridge Team Follow-Up Form.
 On completion, participant is marked as `bridge_contacted` (not moved to mentorship automatically - "To Mentorship" button remains available).
   3. **Missed Call – No Voicemail** - Quick entry for missed calls with no voicemail.
 Captures phone number (required), name (optional), and notes (optional).
 Participant added to queue with `pending_bridge` status and `awaiting_contact` status detail.
 Shows "Start Full Intake" button in Quick Actions when viewed.
   4. **Missed Call – Voicemail Received** - Quick entry for missed calls with voicemail.
-Captures phone number (required), name (optional), callback window (optional), and notes (optional).
+Captures phone number (required), name (optional), callback window (optional), and summary of voicemail (required).
 Participant added to queue with `pending_bridge` status and `awaiting_callback` status detail.
 Shows "Start Full Intake" button in Quick Actions when viewed.

 **Intake Type Tracking:**
 - Every participant has an `intakeType` field that tracks how they were added